Scheduler Support

 Warning

-With OAR, the user must pay attention to the resource hierarchy rules.
-For instance if for the server job, the user needs one host, two gpus with one core each, the launcher should be configured as follows: "scheduler_arg_server": "host=1/gpu=2/core=1".
+When using OAR, users must be mindful of the resource hierarchy rules.
+For example, if the server job requires one host, two gpus with one core each, the launcher should be configured like this: "scheduler_arg_server": "host=1/gpu=2/core=1".

-OAR hybrid
+OAR Hybrid

 "launcher_config": {